austinhuang0131/barinsta-docs/docs/faq.md

 ### Can I use Bibliogram then?

 Theoretically, yes.
-But public instances are already quite strained, [as they also get ratelimits](https://proxy.vulpes.one/gemini/cadence.moe/gemlog/2020-12-17-future-of-bibliogram.bliz).
+However, public Bibliogram instances are already quite strained, [as they also get ratelimits](https://proxy.vulpes.one/gemini/cadence.moe/gemlog/2020-12-17-future-of-bibliogram.bliz).

 ### What is the ratelimit?

 Nobody knows exactly what the limit is, though there are guesses.
+At this point, you should just assume that Instagram gives you "allowances" based on your behaviour...

 * Anonymous users: Bibliogram [says](https://git.sr.ht/~cadence/bibliogram-docs/tree/master/item/docs/Instagram%20rate%20limits.md) 200 requests per 11 min per GraphQL endpoint, but users reported experiencing much lower limits.
-Some also says residential IP has different limits?
-At this point, you should just assume that Instagram gives you "allowances" based on your behaviour...
+Some also say residential IP has different limits?
 * Logged-in users: Refer to [this article](https://elfsight.com/blog/2016/12/instagram-restrictions-limits-likes-followers-comments/).

 ---